 3. Pay all bank transaction fees.
 Including the beneficiary bank fees

-When suppliers quote a price, they don’t take bank transaction fees into considering.
+When suppliers quote a price, they don’t take bank transaction fees into consideration.
 Not even the fees charged by their own bank.
 Some suppliers may refuse to start production until the deposit is paid in full.
-To avoid delays, make sure you pay both yours – and the beneficiary bank fees.
+To avoid delays, make sure you pay both your – and the beneficiary bank fees.

 4. Save a transaction record and send it to your supplier